-With the new issue of Metal Hammer featuring an epic celebration of Mutter, here are twenty pieces of trivial detritus surrounding the record that might just make you go, ‘Mein Gott!’
+Here are twenty pieces of trivial detritus surrounding the record that might just make you go, ‘Mein Gott!’

 1. Rammstein nearly broke up during the album’s creation, down to guitarist Richard Z. Kruspe’s attempts to upend the band’s famously democratic writing process.
 Drummer Christoph Schneider said, “Richard tried to lead the band, and that reached the point where we couldn’t stand it anymore.
 He was trying to control everything, he didn’t want to have anybody change anything that came from his word, and that was a tricky time.”

 2. Vocalist Till Lindemann and keyboard player Flake Lorenz met the legendary producer Peter Tägtgren while recording Mutter.
 According to Till, Flake “was drunk and was starting trouble, antagonising the big boys” at a Swedish biker bar, and had ripped all the felt off the pub’s pool table.
 Things were about to get a bit hairy, but Peter stepped in and defused the situation.
 Till would go on to work with Peter later down the line, for their project in the mid to late 2010s, simply called Lindemann.

 3. Argos, the dog who played Hitler’s hound in the much-memed movie Downfall, actually accompanied Rammstein while writing for Mutter.
 He belonged to the chef employed by the band, and was by all accounts a good boy.